YannDubs/Neural-Process-Family/jupyter/text/Intro.md

 name: ConvLNP
 alt: Samples from ConvLNP trained on GPs
 ---
-Sample functions from the predictive distribution of ConvLNPs (the blue lines represent the predicted mean function and the shaded region shows a standard deviation on each side $[\mu-\sigma, \mu + \sigma]$)  and the oracle GP (green line represents the ground truth mean and the dashed line show a standard deviations on each side) with periodic (top) and noisy Matern kernels (bottom).
+Sample functions from the predictive distribution of ConvLNPs (the blue lines represent the predicted mean function and the shaded region shows a standard deviation on each side $[\mu-\sigma, \mu + \sigma]$)  and oracle GPs (green line represents the ground truth mean and the dashed line show a standard deviations on each side) with periodic (top) and noisy Matern kernels (bottom).
 Each convLNP was trained on samples from the oracle GP.
 ```

 * **Interpolating image data with uncertainty.** Imagine that we are given a satellite image of a region obscured by cloud-cover.